Truc4p/final-year-project/DEMO_TRANSCRIPTION_10MIN.md

 "Now, let's explore the AI Dermatology Expert that helps users with skin-related questions.

-Before we start, there's a clear disclaimer explaining that this is for informational purposes and not a replacement for professional medical advice.
+there's a clear disclaimer explaining that this is for informational purposes and not a replacement for professional medical advice.

 Users can click on sample questions to get started quickly.